It’s Friday night, and you’re looking for a date.

 . . .

 You’d never put up with this scenario in your personal life.
+So why do you in your professional life?

 Yet, we do while selecting vendor partners in healthcare every single day.
 In dating, most people call this kind of behavior harassment, but in sales to healthcare systems, this behavior is... acceptable.
 Routine.
 Tolerated.
 Great vendors exist, but they’re hard to find because they get drowned out by all the noise.